-A/C Air conditioner button
+Air conditioner button

-Start the engine, turn the fan control dial to the desired position and push the A/C button to turn on the air conditioner.
-The indicator light comes on when the air conditioner is operating.
-To turn off the air conditioner, push the A/C button again.
+Start the engine, turn the fan control dial to the desired (1 to 4) position and push the A/C button to turn on the air conditioner.
+The indicator light on the A/C button will come on.
+Push the A/C button again to turn off the air conditioner.
+The indicator light on the A/C button will go off.